kostaskougios/spi/gameOfLife/Readme.md

 ## How the game is played in a distributed way

 There could be a number of ways to play the game distributed.
-I've done the following:
+This implementation does the following:

 The universe is is split into sectors.
 Each sector (here represented by the domain model class Sector) can be calculated independently provided that the